To retain the value and look of your coin collection, proper care and storing are essential.

 - A high-quality magnifying glass for coin inspection

-- A padded jeweler’s tray, plush towel, or soft cloth to set coins on when viewing them
+- A soft cloth or pad to hold coins over when viewing them

-- A plastic ruler; avoid hard, metal rulers that may scratch coins
+- A plastic ruler (metal rulers may scratch coins)

 - A general coin reference book that includes information on dates, mint marks, major varieties, grading guidelines, and prices

-- Coin envelopes, holders or albums for storing your coins
+- Coin holders or albums for storing your coins

 Handling Your Collection

-Hold a coin by its edges, and over a soft towel or other soft surface, between a thumb and forefinger.
-Additionally, wearing soft cotton gloves protect the coin’s surface from fingerprints and the natural oils on your skin, which can be corrosive.
+Hold a coin by its edges between your thumb and forefinger over a soft towel or surface.
+Wear soft cotton gloves to protect the coin’s surface from fingerprints and the natural oils on your skin, which can be corrosive.